woodp/SignVsixTool/readme.md

 #Sign Vsix Tool

-This is a tool for signing vsix packages (Visual Studio Extension)
+This is a tool for signing vsix packages (Visual Studio extension packages)

-A vsix cannot be signed with the SignTool.exe.
+A vsix cannot be signed with SignTool.exe

 Reference links: